Multilevel Stochastic Optimization for Imputation in Massive Medical Data Records

-\begin{remark} It is remarkable that $\hat \bgamma$ can be solved for independently of the GLS estimate $\hat \bbeta$ and in turn, $\hat \bbeta$ can be solved as a least squares problem without the need to invert the covariance matrix $\bC(\btheta)$. \end{remark}
+\begin{remark} It is remarkable that $\hat \bgamma$ can be solved for independently of the GLS estimate $\hat \bbeta$ and in turn, $\hat \bbeta$ can be solved as a least squares problem without the need to invert the covariance matrix $\bC(\btheta)$.
+Furthermore the multilevel solution of the BLUP using equation (5), (9) and (10) leads to the same exact answer as the original BLUP in equation (5).
+However, from Theorem \ref{Multilevelapproach:theo1} the multievel BLUP is numerically more stable.
+See Table \ref{numericalresults:table4} for the differences in condition numbers for $\bC$ and $\bC_{\bW}$.
+This is of particular importance since it is known that if matrices are ill-conditioned they cannot be inverted (directly or indirectly) with accuracy \cite{Jabbari}.
+This is the reason that a nugget is usually added to the covariance matrix.
+However, this changes the model to make it easier to solve, but does not solve the original BLUP. \end{remark}

 The linear system of equations \eqref{Kriging:eqn2} can be solved using a direct or iterative approach.
 If $N$ is relatively small, a direct method such as a Cholesky factorization (\cite{Golub1996}) will work well.
 However, for large $N$, due to well-conditioning of the matrix $\bC_W(\btheta)$, a CG (\cite{Golub1996}) method is a better approach.
 Let $\bgamma_{\bW}^n$ be the $n^{th}$ conjugate gradient estimate of $\bgamma_{\bW}$, where $\bgamma_{\bW}^0$ is the initial guess.
 The main cost of the CG method is in computing the matrix vector products $\bC_{\bW}(\btheta) \bgamma_{\bW}^n$.
 This can be done in 3 steps as: